Surgical Abortion Frequently Asked Questions

 Surgical Abortion Frequently Asked Questions (FAQ) at Choices Women’s Medical Center are included on this page.
-Frequently Asked Questions are answered about Abortion in General, Medical Abortion or Abortion Pill, Pregnancy, and Choices in General on separate pages.
-Choices is woman-owned and operated with mainly women staff located in Jamaica, Queens, New York City .
+Frequently Asked Questions are answered about Choices in General, Medical Abortion or Abortion Pill, Gynecology, and Pregnancy on separate pages.
+Choices is woman-owned and operated with mainly women staff.

 How is the surgery performed?

 Over 12 weeks of pregnancy the procedure is called “D&E” (dilation and evacuation), which refers to gentle opening of the cervix and emptying the uterus using suction and surgical instruments.
 This is a two-day procedure.
-On day one, a sterile product made specifically to dilate is placed into the cervix.
-This procedure takes only a few minutes and you will be in Choices for approximately 2 hours.
+On day one, a sterile product made specifically to dilate is placed into the cervix by a doctor.
+This procedure takes only a few minutes, but you will be at Choices for approximately 2 hours, including lab work and a private session with a Counselor where you will have a chance to talk about the procedure and raise any questions or concerns you may have.
 On day two the procedure is completed.
-Although this procedure takes 10-15 minutes, you should plan on being at Choices for several hours to include pre-operative preparation and recovery.
+Although this procedure takes only 10-15 minutes, you should plan on being at Choices for several hours to include pre-operative preparation and recovery.

 What is a D&C?